mxkov/GenoCAE/README.md

 5. a plot **true_genotypes.pdf** showing a histogram of the true (input) genotypes that the model is trained on
 6. a plot **output_as_genotypes.pdf** showing a histogram of the model output interpreted as genotypes, for the last epoch

+#### Projecting with phenotypes

+    $ cd GenoCAE/
+    $ python3 run_gcae.py project --datadir data/HOpheno_249ind_1000snp/ \
+      --data HOpheno_249ind_1000snp --model_id M1 \
+      --train_opts_id ex3 --data_opts_id b_0_4 \
+      --superpops data/HOpheno_249ind_1000snp/HO_superpopulations \
+      --pheno_model_id ph1

+This likewise creates a directory named after the projected data with all the files mentioned above; in addition, for every saved epoch there is a tab-delimited file **pheno_e_{epoch}.phe** containing population IDs, individual IDs, predicted phenotypes and target phenotypes for every sample.

-> When projecting/plotting/evaluating: the location to look for a trained model can either be specified with the same options given to the train commamd (model_id, data_opts_id, etc.) OR by giving the entire directory name with the --trainedmodelname argument.
+> When projecting/plotting/evaluating: the location to look for a trained model can either be specified with the same options given to the train command (model_id, data_opts_id, etc.) OR by giving the entire directory name with the --trainedmodelname argument:
 > e.g.

     $ cd GenoCAE/
-    $ python3 run_gcae.py project --datadir example_tiny/  --trainedmodelname ae.M1.ex3.b_0_4.HumanOrigins249_tiny --superpops example_tiny/HO_superpopulations
+    $ python3 run_gcae.py project --datadir data/example_tiny/ \
+      --trainedmodelname ae.M1._.ex3.b_0_4.HumanOrigins249_tiny \
+      --superpops data/example_tiny/HO_superpopulations

 ### Plotting